efrantar/rob-twophase/README.md

 The CMD-program provides the following options:

 * `-c` (default OFF): Compress solutions to AXHT.
-This is especially useful when solving in AXQT as properly merging move sequences like `U (U D)` is not entirely trivial without having all the proper move definitions at the ready.
+This is especially useful when solving in AXQT as properly merging move sequences like `D (U D)` is not entirely trivial without having all the proper move definitions at the ready.

 * `-l` (default -1): Maximum solutions length.
 The search will stop once a solution of at most this length is found.
 With `-1` the solver will simply search for the full time-limit and eventually return the best solution found.